 Before you can sell Allbound internally, it’s important that you know how Allbound benefits each of those metrics that you are looking to work with.
-If you have not gotten a full demo or need a refresher reach out to Allbound and explain what metrics you are looking to see moved with PRM.
+If you have not gotten a full demo or need a refresher, reach out to Allbound and explain what metrics you want improved with a PRM.
 Some of the areas Allbound will cover will be:

 - Portal access–Securely manage portal access and deliver a partner-centric experience